Are you prepared for the first month with your newborn?

 Tip 6: Don’t Be Afraid to Ask for Help

 I struggle with this one a lot and I’m sad to say that I didn’t do this as much.
 A lot of it was because I was dealing with the out of control emotions that hit me postpartum.
-The people we asked for help were family, and at that time I was already seeing them too much.
-Asking for help from them would have been overkill for me.
-I wish I would have just asked my friends for help (but I was worried that the family would find out).
+The people we asked for help were family, and at that time I was already seeing them a lot.
+It was becoming more than I could handle.
+I also have this issue where I like being the independent woman who thinks she can do everything.
 If you aren’t dealing with the issues I had, asking for help will give you a moment to either getting some needed shopping done, take a nap, some cleaning, or maybe some personnel time.
-Whatever reason you need help, ask for it.
+If you don’t have family around, try asking some close friends.

 Tip 7: Laughing

 This might sound silly, but laughing will help a lot.
 Laughing releases these awesome chemicals called endorphins (which are considered our feel-good chemicals).
 So after you argue over something ridiculous with your partner, feel free to laugh about it.
 My husband and I did it all the time.
 Bonus it helps dissolve any tension that might be lingering after a sleep-deprived argument.

 Sometimes you just have to treat yourself and since we live in this wonderful technological time frame, there are so many options to order our favorite meals for take-out.
 So “Yippee” to not always having to do fast food, unless it sounds good of course.
 When you can, order a meal to give your partner and yourself a break from cooking and cleaning the dishes.
 Having even just one night where you don’t have to cook feels great.
 My husband and I would usually order food on Fridays because by that point we were just done with the week.

 Tip 9: Date Night with Partner